-SAP FSCM stands for the financial supply chain management.
+SAP FSCM stands for financial supply chain management.
 It is the management of demand and supply for cash/cash equivalent.
 This suite of applications, FSCM functionality, helps companies manage their costs better.
 This blog will discuss the features and functionality of SAP FSCM, and how they can be used to benefit businesses.

-SAP FSCM Concepts
+SAP fscm Concepts

 SAP FSCM can be used to enhance business processes in key areas such as receivable management, working capital management, and cost management of payments.
 SAP Net weaver technology enables SAP FSCM functionality to increase the reach and improve integration – both within SAP ERP and with other application

 - Integration with customers/Vendors with minimal customer or supplier infrastructure needs, resulting in a higher rate of adoption

 - Reducing efforts in communication and coordination leads to overall ownership costs

 - The multiplying functionality of business partners provides greater flexibility and integration